Best TV shows to watch on Amazon Prime Video UK (October 2020)

 From blockbuster original series like The Boys to iconic dramas such as Mad Men, check out the best series to watch on Amazon's streaming service.

-The platform has been quietly accumulating some of the greatest shows to air in recent years, including Cold War drama The Americans, stylish period piece Mad Men, teen icon Buffy the Vampire Slayer and sci-fi classic Lost.
+Prime Video has become one of the biggest names in the business recently, wowing critics and audiences with inventive original shows like The Boys and Homecoming.

-All the while, Prime has been ramping up its original content, most recently making waves with the epic second season of comic book adaptation The Boys, which has already been renewed for a third outing.
+But the service has also bagged the rights to a number of the greatest shows to premiere since the turn of the millennium, including Mad Men, Desperate Housewives, and Lost.

-Looking to the future, the dream team of Simon Pegg and Nick Frost are soon to reunite on the service for their brand new series, Truth Seekers.
+Fans of Spaced and Edgar Wright’s Cornetto Trilogy should pay extra attention, as Simon Pegg and Nick Frost are soon to reunite on Prime Video for their brand new comedy series, Truth Seekers.

 If you’re just starting out, check out our guide to Amazon Prime, including how it works, how much it costs and what type of thing you can find on the streaming service.